Siena Biomedical Research Program

 A limited number of opportunities are available for qualified Temple College of Science and Technology students and qualified non-Temple students to participate in a special for-credit research program in Siena, Italy.
 You'll be involved in research that is a collaboration between the Sbarro Institute for Cancer Research and Molecular Medicine and the Department of Medicine, Surgery and Neurosciences at the University of Siena.

-Temple’s Education Abroad office has made extensive efforts to make studying abroad possible for summer 2021.
-Given the global changes amidst the COVID-19 pandemic, your study abroad experience will differ from how you may have imagined it.
+Temple’s Education Abroad office has made extensive efforts to make studying abroad possible for summer 2021, but given the global changes amidst the COVID-19 pandemic, some programs may not run.
+For programs that do run, your study abroad experience will differ from how you may have imagined it.
 As we move forward cautiously, but optimistically, we will provide you with updates specific to your program.
-In the meantime, we encourage you to reference Education Abroad’s COVID-19 Updates and COVID-19 Acknowledgement of Risks.
+In the meantime, we encourage you to reference Education Abroad’s COVID-19 Acknowledgement of Risks.
+View program status and waitlist information for details.

 Six weeks: Mid-June through early August